 Komitas

-Some of Komitas's most popular tracks include 12 Pieces for Children: No. 6, My Darling and Marjan (Variation), 7 Songs for Piano: No. 6, This Night, the Moonlit Night, 7 Songs for Piano: No. 7, Water Flowing from the High Mountain, Chinar Es (Arr. by João Kouyoumdjian), Shushiki.
-Listen to these songs and discover more from their extensive catalog.
+Komitas' most-played tracks include 12 Pieces for Children: No. 6, My Darling and Marjan (Variation), 7 Songs for Piano: No. 6, This Night, the Moonlit Night, 7 Songs for Piano: No. 7, Water Flowing from the High Mountain, Chinar Es (Arr. by João Kouyoumdjian), Shushiki.
+Listen to these songs and explore more from their catalog on this page.

-Soghomon Gevorki Soghomonyan – “Komitas” (Սողոմոն Գևորգի Սողոմոնյան – "Կոմիտաս" in Armenian) (1869-1935) Komitas (a name he obtained when he was ordained priest, remembering a 7th century Armenian...
+Soghomon Gevorki Soghomonyan – “Komitas” (Սողոմոն Գևորգի Սողոմոնյան – "Կոմիտաս" in Armenian) (1869-1935) Komitas (a name he obtained when he was ordained priest, remembering a 7th century Armenian Catholic who was also a hymn writer) was born on S...
 Read the full biography on this page.

-You can find Komitas vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Komitas vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Komitas